nesquiq/SegPPC/README.md

  \* indicates using densecrf.

-   The training results including initial seeds, intermediate products and pseudo masks can be found [here](https://drive.google.com/file/d/1TFw-e6P2tG3AYUgBLTw1pO0NVuBoXi4p/view?usp=sharing).
+   The training results including initial seeds, intermediate products and pseudo masks can be found [here](https://).

+   ..
+Trained weight and mask will be published soon

 ## Usage